smart48/sietch/README.md

 This stage we'll take the manual server steps and automate them via ansible.

-### Pros

-* Still reasonably simple
-* Server setup fully documented
-* New server setup fast
-* Simple to replicate servers

-### Cons

-* Not fully repeatable yet
-* Takes longer initially to set up.
-* Require knowledge for far more application and moving pieces.
-* Setting up a local dev still not covered and hard to keep in sync.
-* Still has single point of failure (Only one server)

 ## Assumptions

 1. Php code is in git.
-1. You are using PostgreSQL.
+1. You are using MariaDB.
-1. If not, replace the PostgreSQL step with your DB of choice.
+1. If not, replace the MariaDB step with your DB of choice.
+PostgreSQL is possible
 1. You have a server.
 1. In this example and future ones, we'll be deploying to [DigitalOcean](https://m.do.co/c/179a47e69ec8) but the steps should mostly work with any servers.